nicklockwood/layout/README.md

         ...
     }

-A downside of this approach is that no error is generated if your action method is misnamed - it will simply fail to be called when the button is pressed.
-It's possible that a future version of Layout will detect this situation and treat it as an error.

 ## Outlets

 The corresponding feature to action binding is *outlets*.
 When creating views inside a Nib or Storyboard, you typically create references to individual views by using properties in your view controller marked with the `@IBOutlet` attribute.

-This mechanism works pretty well, so Layout copies it wholesale, but with a few small enhancements.
-To create an outlet binding for a layout node, just declare a property of the correct type on your `LayoutViewController`, and then reference it using the `outlet` constructor argument for the `LayoutNode`:
+To create an outlet binding for a layout node, you can use the same approach: Declare a property of the correct type on your `LayoutViewController`, and then reference it using the `outlet` constructor argument for the `LayoutNode`:

     class MyViewController: LayoutViewController {